dkrimmer84/l10n_co_res_partner/doc/index.rst

 Once you start modifying your existing contacts you will enjoy the benefits of the module.
 Fill in all mandatory data and the visual hints will disappear.
+This module does NOT create any kind of reports.

 Uninstallation
 ==============